 Forms: 2 mg of pyridoxal-5-phosphate.
 Pyridoxine HCI is the non-active form of B6.

 Vitamin B9 (Folate)

 Forms: 400 mcg of 5-MTHF (methyltetrahydro-folate).
-Good for those who can’t convert folic acid into bioactive form of vitamin B9, 5-MTHF.
+Good for those who can’t convert folic acid into the bioactive form of vitamin B9, 5-MTHF.

 Forms: 6 mcg of methylcobalamin.
 Cyanocobalamin is the common form of B12 found in most multivitamins, however, it’s not a natural source of B12.